 Taking Advantage of Resume Examples

-Resume examples and templates are a great resource for building your resume, but it is important to think of them as a guideline for your own resume, not a perfect match.
+Resume examples and templates are a great resource for building your resume but it is important to think of them as a guideline, not a perfect match.
 Customize your resume with the most important professional information specific to you.
 Your goal should be to catch the eye of the hiring manager/recruiter with the content of your unique resume.

-Resume Examples by Industry
+Resume Examples by Profession

 Resume structure and content may depend on the field for which you are applying.
-For example, a professor’s resume will look completely different than that a sales professional.
+For example, a professor’s resume will look completely different than a sales professional’s resume.
 Some professions, like education, even require a CV (curriculum vitae) instead of a resume.
 Find examples of other resumes in your field to research exactly what your resume should look like and include.
 We’ve compiled a list of the best resume examples for common professions.

 Your skills and proficiency will get you far when it comes to writing an administrative resume.
 Highlight your versatility in the workplace and your organization in all areas.